 To view your failover groups, click the Failover Groups link on your Dashboard page.
 To add a new failover group, click the + button:

-- Having a backup stack is not mandatory.
+- Having a backup application is not mandatory.

-- You can only delete a failover group when it isn’t pointing at any stacks.
+- You can only delete a failover group when it isn’t pointing at any applications.

 - Once you delete a failover group, the DNS record for it is permanently deleted and you won’t be able to get the same address back.